llbit/chunky-docs/docs/your_first_render.md

 > If you get an error complaining about a missing directory, hit OK and let it create the folder for you.
 It should continue as normal.

+Here is what my finished image looks like:

+> This guide was written by EmeraldSnorlax :)